Learn about and enjoy

 ...to one of our education centres: Far Ings at Barton-upon-Humber, Gibraltar Point near Skegness and Whisby Nature Park near Lincoln

 We offer opportunities for people young and old to become enthused and informed about wildlife through our events, family activites and our schools programme.

 Our education centres are wonderful places for children to learn about our natural world.
 They provide indoor and outdoor facilities for our education sessions for schools and wildlife-rich venues for family events.

 Each centre runs a range of outdoor learning programmes for different age groups.

 The Far Ings Education and Visitor Centre was flooded by the storm surge on the evening of 5 December 2013.
 Water overtopped the Humber Bank and flooded the Centre.
-The damage to the Centre was more severe than initially thought and it is currently closed.
-However day visits are still being provided.
+The damage to the Centre was more severe than initially thought and was closed for eight months for repairs.
+It re-opened in mid-August 2014.

 The Gibraltar Point Wash Study Centre and the Visitor Centre were flooded by the storm surge on the evening of 5 December 2013.
 The damage to the buildings was severe and both are closed however we are still providing educational visits.
 School groups can still be accommodated on day visits.

 Wildlife Watch, the junior wing of the Wildlife Trusts, is an exciting nature club for kids from around 6 to 14 years old.
 It's a great way to explore your surroundings and get closer to the wildlife you share it with.

 Group visits to nature reserves

 Our education centres at Far Ings, Gibraltar Point and Whisby Nature Park have excellent facilities for visiting groups.